ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Any thought that is passed on to the subconscious often enough and convincingly enough is finally accepted. — Robert Collier
+> **Citacao:** Words, once they are printed, have a life of their own. — Carol Burnett

 fim do arquivo